Bob McCarthy

-Robert James McCarthy MBE (born 5 August 1946) is an Australian former professional rugby league footballer and coach.
+Robert John McCarthy MBE (Irish: Roibeárd Seán Mac Cárthaigh; born 5 August 1944) is an Irish-Australian former professional rugby league footballer and coach.
 He played for the South Sydney Rabbitohs, Canterbury-Bankstown Bulldogs, New South Wales and for the Australian national side.
 He later coached in Brisbane, taking Souths Magpies to a premiership in 1981 and coaching the Gold Coast-Tweed Giants upon their entry to the Winfield Cup.
 Since 2001 he has been the chairman of both the Australian and NSW state selection panels.

 Biography

 Career highlights

 A fast and strong McCarthy played 10 tests for Australia and five matches in two World Cups.
 He made the 1973 Kangaroo Tour and two tours of New Zealand.
 He played 211 first grade games for Souths (1963–1975 and 1978), scoring 100 tries.
 He played in three grand final victories (1967, 1970 and 1971) and in two losing grand finals (1965 and 1969).